- Widely held unsupported assumption based on lies of omission

 - "Dominionism" including the belief that all land in sight must be conquered and "used" by humans, no matter how little that use gives us in return

 The land used to grow crops for people to consume directly (vegan food) supplies more calories and protein for the global population than the almost 4-times larger area used for animal agriculture (Our World in Data).
 Yet there remains an allegiance to the idea of using marginal lands to graze ruminants for consumption.
 This doesn't hold up, because the paltry yields don't justify the negative impacts.
-A vegan shift would free up such land for conservation purposes.
+A vegan shift would free up such land for conservation and other purposes, including growing hardy human-edible plants.

 Land use > yields